dgaines2/vasp_manager/README.md

     * To include DFT+U for transition metal oxides, set `"hubbards": "wang"`.
     Currently, only `"gga": "PE"` (PBE) is supported.

+To manually stop `VaspManager` from processing a material, place a `STOP` file in that material's directory: e.g. `calculations/AlAs/STOP`.

 The module logger is also made available for information and debugging and can be accessed through `logging.getLogger("vasp_manager")`.